New investigations around CYP11A1 and its possible involvement in an androstenone QTL characterised in Large White pigs

 Electronic supplementary material

-Additional file 1:.
+Additional file 1:Presentation of genotypes of animals from the two families evaluated for the CYP11A1 expression.
 The data provide genotypes of eight markers allowing the characterisation of SSC7 haplotypes in a large region around CYP11A1 of animals from the two main LW families evaluated for CYP11A1 expression (families A and B) (PDF 14 KB)

 About this article